katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 When a team is using a service provided by another team, they tend to assume it's free.
 While it may be free for them to use, there are real costs to the other team and to the organization.
 In order to make effective use of the available resources, teams need to understand the cost of a service.

 One powerful way to pull this off is to have services invoice other services for usage.
 Not using a made up points system.
 Invoice using real cash.
-A service should pass on the cost of development and operations to it's consumers.
+A service should pass on the cost of development and operations to its consumers.
 The true cost of a service includes development costs, infrastructure costs, and costs to use other services.
 This can all be flattened into a simple per-request price that's adjusted periodically (once or twice a year) as request volumes and costs change.

 When the cost of using a service is transparent, developers are better equipped to see what's right for their service and the organization.